Earlier this week, one of my resume clients asked me, “Should I connect with recruiters on LinkedIn?”

 I keep about 40 outstanding invitations on my account, and I’ve never had a problem with LinkedIn freezing it for spamming potential connections.

-I don’t know the upper limit of outstanding invitations, nor do I know how many you can send in a 24-hour period.
+I don’t know the upper limit of outstanding invitations, nor do I know how many you can send in 24 hours.

 You can test the limits once if you want.
 If you get frozen, LinkedIn will probably restore your account.
 I’ve never wanted to go there.
 I know people who have had their accounts frozen.
 None of them enjoyed the experience.